-Signature debit transactions are less expensive than PIN debit for businesses with smaller average tickets.
+As noted in the introduction to this article, signature debit transactions are less expensive than PIN debit for businesses with smaller average tickets.
 PIN debit transactions are less expensive for businesses with larger average tickets.

 For example, let’s assume that a business used CardFellow to find a competitive credit card processing service with interchange plus pricing, and their rate is 0.15% plus $0.10.
-In order to calculate the business’s fees to process a Visa branded signature debit transaction, all we need to do is add the processor’s markup to Visa’s debit interchange fees which are currently 0.80% plus a $0.15 transaction fee.
+In order to calculate the business’s fees to process a Visa branded signature debit transaction, all we need to do is add the processor’s markup to Visa’s debit interchange fees, which are currently 0.80% plus a $0.15 transaction fee.
 This gives us a total charge of 0.95% plus a $0.25 transaction fee.

 For example, Interlink’s current network fees are 0.80% plus a $0.185 transaction fee.
 If we add Interlinks’s network fee to the processor’s markup, we arrive at a total fee of 0.80% plus a $0.305 transaction fee.

 The Durbin Amendment has caused the card brands to create two sets of fees: one for regulated card-issuing banks, and another for unregulated card-issuing banks.
-To learn more about the Durbin Amendment's impact on your business and your charges, check out our article and the pre/post Durbin debit charge calculator.